Health and safety hazards of 3D printing: Other

-Additional hazards include burns from hot surfaces such as lamps and print head blocks, exposure to laser or ultraviolet radiation, electrical shock, mechanical injury from being struck by moving parts, and noise and ergonomic hazards.
-Other concerns involve gas and material exposures, in particular nanomaterials, material handling, static electricity, moving parts and pressures.
+Additional hazards include burns from hot surfaces such as lamps and print head blocks, exposure to laser or ultraviolet radiation, electrical shock, mechanical injury from being struck by moving parts, noise, ergonomic hazards, and now even lasers that can damage eyes or skin.
+Other concerns involve gas and material exposures (in particular nanomaterials), material handling, static electricity, moving parts, and pressures.